-For a man obsessed with productivity and time management, this sentiment is true for making sure we frequently engage in mental relaxation, something that helps us think clearer while we’re truly at it.
+For a person obsessed with productivity and time management, this sentiment is true for making sure we frequently engage in mental relaxation, something that helps us think clearer while we’re truly at it.

 This holds merit for anybody, especially creatives who spend time designing marketing strategies, PPC ads, or writing.